Life is full of colour for Lyla Cole from Rockwood.

 Lyla's Crayon Factory will be attending its very first vendor market on Saturday, Nov.
 30th at the Stellar Christmas Market at Rockmosa Community Hall in Rockwood.

-Laura says Lyla is always accepting crayon donations.
+Laura Ruth says Lyla is always accepting crayon donations.
 Arrangements can be made for pick up, and friends at The Refill Bar in downtown Guelph have also offered to be a crayon drop-off location.

-"Lyla's earnings are going towards activities, programs, and for her education, as well as some fun money for her," Laura said.
+"Lyla's earnings are going towards activities, programs, and for her education, as well as some fun money for her," Laura Ruth said.

 "Since Lyla is just 8-years-old and her main focus is on school and being a kid, this business has become a family business, with all of us pitching in to help."